-We have audited the financial statements of The Wells Cathedral School Foundation for the year ended 31 July 2019 which comprise the Statement of Financial Activities, Balance Sheet and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the Financial Statements of The Wells Cathedral School Foundation for the year ended 31 July 2020 which comprise the Statement of Financial Activities, Balance Sheet and notes to the Financial Statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102.
 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).

-In our opinion the financial statements:
+In our opinion the Financial Statements:

-- give a true and fair view of the state of the charitable company's affairs as at 31 July 2019 and of its incoming resources and application or resources for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the charitable Company's affairs as at 31 July 2020 and of its incoming resources and application or resources for the year'then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice: and - have been prepared in accordance with the requirements of the Companies Act 2006.

-Basis for opinion
+Basis for Opinion

 We conducted our audit in accordance with International Standards on Auditing (UK) (ISAs (UK)) and applicable law.
-Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of our report.
-We are independent of the charitable company in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including FRC's Ethical standard, and we have fulfilled out other ethical responsibilities in accordance with these requirements.
+Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the Financial Statements section of our report.
+We are independent of the charitable Company in accordance with the ethical requirements that are relevant to our audit of the Financial Statements in the UK, including FRC's Ethical standard, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.